dermot-obrien/gitbook-pandoc/README.md

 - Make sure that `header.tex` exists
 - Right now, it only converts `.md` to `.tex`.
 Any other extensions or formats are unsupported.
 Come on man I only have one day.

+## Command-line options

+The `--incremental` option only processes files whose source is newer than the destination.